-(6) The general contractor/construction manager may negotiate with the lowest responsible and responsive bidder to negotiate an adjustment to the lowest bid or proposal price to reduce cost based upon agreed changes to the contract plans and specifications under the following conditions:

-(a) All responsive bids or proposal prices exceed the published bid package estimates; and available funds;

-(b) The apparent low responsive bid or proposal does not exceed the published bid package estimates by more than ten percent; available funds by the greater of one hundred twenty-five thousand dollars or two percent for projects valued over ten million dollars; and
+- (5) A low bidder who claims error and fails to enter into a contract is prohibited from bidding on the same project if a second or subsequent call for bids is made for the project. - (6) The general contractor/construction manager may negotiate with the lowest responsible and responsive bidder to negotiate an adjustment to the lowest bid or proposal price to reduce cost based upon agreed changes to the contract plans and specifications under the following conditions: - (a) All responsive bids or proposal prices exceed the published bid package estimates; and; - (b) The apparent low responsive bid or proposal does not exceed the published bid package estimates by more than ten percent; - (7) If the negotiation is unsuccessful, the subcontract work or equipment or material purchases must be rebid. - (8) The general contractor/construction manager must provide a written explanation if all bids are rejected.

-(c) The negotiated adjustment will bring the bid or proposal price within the amount of available funds.

-(7) If the negotiation is unsuccessful, the subcontract work or equipment or material purchases must be rebid.

-(8) The general contractor/construction manager must provide a written explanation if all bids are rejected.